Polersen/SimpleWebsite/README.md

 Currently in progress:
 * Populate index.html with necessary information. -Done
 * Add links to github repositories. -Done
-* Publish website with Github Pages.
+* Publish website with Github Pages. -Done
 * Add navigation bar for different sections.
 * Make selecting different sections with navbar seamless, so it doesn't reload the page (use Ajax).
-* Perhaps add some spicy animations for cool effects.
+* Add animations or transitions for smoothness.
+* Add a personal favicon.
+* Add cards.